SystemsApproach/7E/introduction/statmux.rst

   to different flows and dealing with congestion when it occurs are the key challenges of statistical multiplexing.

-1.4.3  Resource Capacity
+1.4.3  Managing Capacity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Our high-level description of statistical multiplexing is defined in
 term of links and switches, but we need to be more precise in how we
-talk about individual resources, and their respective capacities.
+talk about individual resources, and their respective capacities., and
-They include:
+Managing capacity, and acquiring more capacity when necessary, goes
+hand-in-hand with allocating existing resources to different users.

 * **Link Capacity:** Every link as a fixed bandwidth that limits the
   rate at which it can transmit packets.
 This capacity is measured in
   bits-per-second (bps).
+Sometimes new cables need to be laid, but
+  more often than not, additional bandwidth can be "turned on".
+The
+  is known as *traffic engineering*.

 * **Forwarding Capacity:** Switches are devices that move data from
   an input port to an output port.
 This requires an internal forwarding